GjinRexhaj/Sierpinski-Fractal-Generator/README.md

 A Java GUI program which renders an "nth" order Sierpinski gasket.
 The canvas size and degree of the rendered Sierpinski gasket are user-specified.

 ## Prerequisites
-To run this program, your computer must hava Java.
+To run this program, your computer must have Java.
 Ignore this process if you have it installed.

 1. Navigate to the official Java downloads page: https://www.java.com/download/ie_manual.jsp
 2. Download and run the Java installer